input-output-hk/catalyst-core/src/catalyst-toolbox/doc/tally-recovery.md

 ## Replay of transactions

-The tally recovery command parses the persistent fragment logs and applies the fragments in order they were received, to replay changes in the ledger state of a blockchain node that would process transactions to the same effect, if the account spending counters used to sign transactions spending form the same account incremented in order of submission by the client.
+The tally recovery command parses the persistent fragment logs and applies the fragments in order they were received.
+The processing aims to replay changes in the ledger's account and vote plan states, as they would be applied by the blockchain consensus if the spending counters used to sign consecutive transactions spending from one account were incremented in order of submission of the fragments by the client.

-Transaction validity checks are performed just like in the blockchain node validating transactions for a block, with the exception that the witness signature check for account inputs is performed repeatedly with multiple candidate values of the spending counter until a matching signature is found
+Transaction validity checks are performed just like in a blockchain node validating transactions for a block, with the exception that the witness signature check for account inputs is performed repeatedly with multiple candidate values of the spending counter until a matching signature is found